0-5788719150923125/praxis/README.md

 The Praxis swarm is a decentralized, peer-to-peer, always online, and continuously-learning AI intelligence - with [Hivemind](https://github.com/learning-at-home/hivemind) directly-integrated into core layers of the model itself.
 The goal is to build an expert model that is small and simple, easy to parallelize and performant at a scale of hundreds/thousands of peers.
 We will do this via a sparse mixture of experts, curated routing, algorithmic switching and weighted self-modeling of remotely-hosted peers.

+## design

+- A [Mixture of Depths](https://arxiv.org/abs/2404.02258) allows us to route just a subset of all tokens in a sequence to remote peers - reducing the time required for remote computation, and the amount of data transferred.
+- [LayerShuffle](https://arxiv.org/abs/2407.04513) proved that transformers can perform well, even when every layer is shuffled at every forward pass.
+We take this a step further, and implement a controller that predicts an optimized layer order.
+The ability to work with out-of-order layers is crucial in a decentralized architecture, where some peers may fail, others may disappear, some may be overloaded, or undertrained, or penalized for some reason or another...

 ## join us

 - [Discord](https://discord.gg/8ZmHP8CqUX)